 Depending on how old (or new) your current build is, it might be running on anything from old DDR RAM (I hope not…) all the way up to newest which is currently DDR4.

-If you’re currently using a prebuilt desktop, there’s a chance that your old Windows license won’t transfer over to your upgraded PC will technically be a “new” computer.
+If you’re currently using a prebuilt desktop, there’s a really good chance that your old Windows license won’t transfer over to your upgraded PC – it will technically be a “new” computer once the motherboard swap is performed.
 One option is calling Microsoft to see if they’ll help you transfer the new license over as you’ve really only changed a few parts – which might work.
 But, if that fails, your only other option is to buy your own copy of Windows 10.

 An alternative option would be to run a Linux-based OS like Ubuntu or Mint.
 All Linux-based operating systems are open source as well as completely free.
 However, Linux tends to run into compatibility issues with games and programs that haven’t been developed to run on Linux.